dgatf/Sensor_Config_Frsky/README.md

 # Change Frsky sensor Id

-Lua script to change Frsky sensor id from the radio
+Lua script (ported from erskyTx.
+Thanks to MikeB) to change Frsky sensor id from the radio

 - Connect the sensors to receiver smartport (does not work with the smartport on the radio)
 - Multiple sensors can be connected.
 Do not connect more than one sensor per type (e.g. two FLVSS) or both will change to the same sensor id